mathomastech/HBS_Communicator/README.md

 -- Connects to a remote server via ssh

 -- Currently under development.
-Alpha has been released.
-Beta version expected soon.
+Beta version has been released.
+1.0 is under development

--- Expected features in Beta:
+Required Features and Fixes for 1.0

--- Auto Refresh of channels
+-- Improved performance and bug fixes to the Auto Refresh and Notify features

--- GUI Improvements
+-- Remember Login

--- Various Bugs
+-- Bugs

+-- In app upgrading

+Optional:

+-- Admin Panel (?)